Prince Bahman Mirza's family were our Bahman-Qajar ancestors....

 photograph was made by Antoin Sevruguin in Tehran 1900.

-Our own family's fate depended as well on the negotiations of Prince Reza Qoli Mirza with Nasser od-Din Shah and the position at court of Prince Anushiravan Mirza "Zia od-Dowleh" as on the decision of one of Bahman Mirza's daughters to return back to Tehran.
+Our own family's fate depended as well on the negotiations of Prince Reza Qoli Mirza with Nasser od-Din Shah and the position at court of Prince Anushiravan Mirza "Zia od-Dowleh" after his

-Princess Malekeh-Afagh Khanom and her nephew Prince Seyf od-Din Mirza Bahman, the son of Prince Anushiravan Mirza "Zia od-Dowleh", as infants around 1860.
+Princess Malekeh-Afagh Khanom and her brother, the son of Prince Anushiravan Mirza "Zia od-Dowleh", as infants around 1870.
 This photograph was made by Dimitri Ermakov.

-Prince Sahebqeran Mirza, Malekeh-Afaghs youngest brother with a portrait of their father.
+Prince Sahebqeran Mirza, Malekeh-Afaghs youngest uncle with a portrait of their ancestor Bahman Mirza.

 Royal Decret of Designation of Sahebqeran Mirza as Chamberlain in Control by Crown Prince Mohammad Ali Mirza, 1903: